 BV and vaginal yeast infections are both types of vulvovaginitis, which is the general name for inflammation of the vagina or vulva.
 BV is the most common type of vaginitis, followed by vaginal yeast infections, then trichomoniasis (also known as trich).

 BV and vaginal yeast infections may have some overlapping symptoms, like itchiness and discomfort.
 But BV is associated with a fishy odor, while yeast discharge is odorless.
 BV discharge also tends to be thin, grayish, or foamy, while yeast infection discharge tends to be thick, white, or like cottage cheese.

-You're in the right place to get bacterial vaginosis treatment or treatment for a mixed infection of BV and vaginal yeast infection.
-If you think you have a yeast infection alone, you can start a visit from Amazon Clinic's Vaginal yeast infection treatment page
+You're in the right place to get bacterial vaginosis treatment or treatment for a mixed infection of BV and yeast.
+If you think you have a vaginal yeast infection alone, you can start a visit from Amazon Clinic's Vaginal yeast infection treatment page

 .
-If you think you have trich, you'll need to see a trusted healthcare provider for lab testing.
+If you think you have trich, a sexually transmitted infection (STI), you'll need to see a trusted healthcare provider for lab testing.